 HOW LONG TO STAY IN BELFAST

-As there is a load to do, I recommend you stay at least two or three days, one day visiting the city with, one day in Giants Causeway and half to one day in Hillsborough (with the rest spent in the city).
+As there is a load to do, I recommend you stay at least three or four days, one or two days visiting the city with, one day in Giants Causeway and half to one day in Hillsborough (with the rest spent in the city).

 HOW TO GET TO BELFAST AND AROUND